GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 ***Figure 1 - Summarized Coil Population***

-A summary the addressed the design specification requirement for all the manufacturing lots and the three lots.
+A summary that addresses the design specification requirement for all the manufacturing lots and the three lots is shown below.

 ```R
 coil_lot1 <- coil_table %>% filter(Manufacturing_Lot=="Lot1") #select only data points where the Manufacturing_Lot is lot1